-Frederick’s heavy defeat at the hands of the Russians.
+Frederick’s heavy defeat at the hands of the Russians on 12th August 1759

 War: The Seven Years War.

-Contestants in the Battle of Kunersdorf: Prussians against a Russian Army and a strong Austrian contingent.
+Contestants at the Battle of Kunersdorf: Prussians against a Russian Army and a strong Austrian contingent.

-Generals in the Battle of Kunersdorf: King Frederick II of Prussia, known as Frederick the Great, commanding the Prussian Army against General Saltykov commanding the Russian Army.
+Generals at the Battle of Kunersdorf: King Frederick II of Prussia, known as Frederick the Great, commanding the Prussian Army against General Saltykov commanding the Russian Army.
 General Loudon commanded the Austrian contingent.

 Size of the Armies in the Battle of Kunersdorf: